COTS Control Innovation Program

 Project team: AIMS (lead), CSIRO

-This early investment project will leverage existing eReefs model outputs and water quality guidelines to conduct a small desktop study that will assess whether improvements in land management are likely to deliver water quality improvements sufficient to reduce the frequency of outbreaks of Pacific Crown-of-Thorns Starfish.
+This early investment project leveraged existing eReefs model outputs and water quality guidelines to conduct a small desktop study that assessed whether improvements in land management are likely to deliver water quality improvements sufficient to reduce the frequency of outbreaks of Pacific Crown-of-Thorns Starfish.

 #Prediction subprogram

-Through an investment of $1.62m, the six projects in the Prediction subprogram will deliver new empirical knowledge of when, where and how outbreaks develop to inform early detection and response.
-Projects focus on COTS ecology and biology, understanding the role of predators in mitigating outbreaks, feeding rates and population dynamics.
+Through an investment of $1.62m, the six projects in the Prediction subprogram delivered new empirical knowledge of when, where and how outbreaks develop to inform early detection and response.
+Projects focused on COTS ecology and biology, understanding the role of predators in mitigating outbreaks, feeding rates and population dynamics.

 In-situ feeding rates